Around the World in 80 Ways: Our 19,000km Charity World Tour

 A photo of Reuben jumping a fence on his horse

 To join the challenge staff just had to track their various activities and enter the km into a spreadsheet.
-Our intern, Julian Hoyle, created a conversion tool to turn almost any exercise into km.
+Julian Hoyle, Data Analyst, created a conversion tool to turn almost any exercise into km.
 This included walking, running and cycling, of course (easily tracked on apps like Strava), but we extended it to include activities like horse riding, yoga and tennis too.

 Jason Jennings and a friend outside at a cafe wearing cycle gear